How to Make the Best Peach Clafoutis

 Spoon into individual serving bowls.
 I love to use my pastel ice cream bowls from Pottery Barn.
 Unfortunately, they are no longer available.
 But these ice cream bowls are just as cute.

-Spoon a dollop of sweetened whipped cream on top.
-Vanilla ice cream is great, too.
+Spoon a dollop of sweetened whipped cream or vanilla ice cream on top.

 peach clafouti in pastel bowls with sweetened whipped cream